-Syria says ceasefire to allow rebels to leave Aleppo has begun
+Syria says east Aleppo ceasefire has begun, promises 'safe exit'

 They say the army and its Iranian-backed militias are finding it harder to make headway after initial progress on the outskirts of the city that allowed the army to tighten its grip.

-(Reporting by Suleiman Al-Khalidi; Editing by Nick Macfie)
+(Reporting by Suleiman Al-Khalidi; Editing by Dominic Evans)